Stroke survivor fund

 - Provide proof of diagnosis by a medical professional.

 Our Board of Directors will review and assign grants to individuals in accordance with our guidelines and policies, and on a case-by-case basis.
-Applications are reviewed and grants are distributed twice each year.

 The Stroke Foundation will notify grant recipients via email within 60 days of the application deadline.